ChuanxinZhai/ChuanxinZhai/README.md

 Welcome to my GitHub!
 This is Chesson Zhai, and you can call me Chesson.

 ### For me 关于我
-Now, fresh graduate, looking for a job as a product/project manager.
+Now, working at Tencent as a product manager. 现任：腾讯产品经理

 (2023.9-2025.1) MSc: The University of Warwick (UoW), Warwick Manufacturing Group (WMG), Computer Science and Technology (e-Commerce and Digital Analytics).